marshki/adobe_installer/README.md

 Bash script to retrieve, unzip, install, and cleanup a subset of [Adobe's Creative Cloud](https://www.adobe.com/creativecloud.html?promoid=NGWGRLB2&mv=other) software.

-Open to members of New York University's [Center for Neural Science](http://www.cns.nyu.edu/) and [Department of Psychology](http://www.psych.nyu.edu/psychology.html) on the Meyer network.
+Open to members of New York University's: [Center for Brain Imaging](http://cbi.nyu.edu), [Center for Neural Science](http://www.cns.nyu.edu), and [Department of Psychology](http://www.psych.nyu.edu/psychology.html) on the Meyer network.

 Written and tested to run on Mac OS X.